cbcrc/rc-oauth2-client/README.md

      The parameter takes the following object:
     ```javascript
     {
-        forceRefresh: false     //refresh cached user info by forcing a call to the user info endpoint
+        forceRefresh: false     //optional - refresh cached user info by forcing a call to the
+                                //user info endpoint; this option should be judicially used
                                 //Default = false
         ,done: null             //function delegate with signature function(httpStatus,data){}
                                 //called on ajax call success